KallosLaszlo/gnome-auto-steam-icon-fixer/README.md

 Once the script is executed, it will set up a systemd service that monitors the `~/.local/share/applications/` directory.
 Whenever a new `.desktop` file is created or modified, the script will automatically check for the presence of a Steam icon and add the appropriate `StartupWMClass` field if it is missing.

 If GNOME notifications are enabled, you will receive a notification each time a `.desktop` file is patched.
 Additionally, a notification will be displayed at the end of the installation process to confirm successful setup.

+### Wayland-Specific Behavior
+If the system is running Wayland (detected via the `XDG_SESSION_TYPE` environment variable), the script will attempt to dynamically update the window title for Steam games.
+The window title, which defaults to `steam_app_<Steam ID>`, will be updated to match the `.desktop` file name.
+This ensures that the correct game name is displayed in `alt+tab` and other window switchers.

 ## Advanced Users
 For advanced users who want to understand or customize the setup: